 What to avoid and what to eat

 You should try to eat foods that you could find and eat raw without any issues in a pre-agricultural age.
-(Some meats require cooking to kill parasites)
+(Although most meats require cooking to kill parasites)

 Exclusions: